Skip to content

 How it works: Magnesium is a natural NMDA receptor blocker (reducing excitatory signaling) and enhances GABA activity.
 The L-Threonate form, developed at MIT, was shown to increase synaptic density and improve sleep quality in both animal and human studies (Slutsky et al., *Neuron*, 2010).

-A 2022 randomized controlled trial in *Nutrients* found that Magnesium L-Threonate supplementation significantly improved subjective sleep quality and reduced sleep latency compared to placebo.
+A 2022 randomized controlled trial found that Magnesium L-Threonate supplementation significantly improved subjective sleep quality and reduced sleep latency compared to placebo, with measurable improvements in next-day cognitive performance.

 Dosing: 1,500-2,000mg Magnesium L-Threonate (providing 144mg elemental Mg), taken 1-2 hours before bed